tortiz7/C5_Deployment_Workload_1/README.md

   **Solution:** Restructured the ZIP file to have the source files directly under the main folder.

- ### Jenkins, Python, and Dependencies Installation Script Issues
+ ### Jenkins, Python, and Dependencies Installation Script Issues:

   **Problem:** Initially, I encountered persistent issues with the installation script provided in the project assignment files.
 The script was supposed to install Jenkins, Python, and the necessary dependencies on the EC2 instance, but it consistently failed, leading to multiple instance terminations and re-creations.